sl13n7/Smart-Safety-IoT-System/README.md

 ## Upload Mode

-Use USB TTL to upload code to ESP32-CAM.
+Use a USB TTL programmer to upload code to the ESP32-CAM.

+---

 ## Run Mode

-Disconnect USB TTL after upload.
+Disconnect the USB TTL after uploading.

-UART0 will be used for communication with ESP32.
+UART0 will then be used for communication with the ESP32.

 ---